 For the manufacturer and the trade but calculated well, solely by the mass of the sold pads.
 This is not a fictitious example, but one finds it in the information of the consumer center.

-For many decades, the findings of psychophysics were considered as the basic wisdom of perceptual psychology, but seemed to have no practical value.
+For many decades, the findings of psychological reasons for overspending were considered as the basic wisdom of perceptual psychology, but seemed to have no practical value.
 Until the economy rediscovered them and began to use them in order to be able to carry out price increases as unnoticed as possible.